Mitchell County License Hearing Guide

 After Criminal Case Concludes

-- SR-22 Insurance Requirement: SR-22 insurance is a certificate of financial responsibility that your insurance company files with the DDS, proving that you have the minimum required liability insurance.
+- SR-22 Insurance Requirement: You may be required to obtain SR-22 insurance, which is a certificate of financial responsibility, for a specified period (typically three years).
+This demonstrates that you have the minimum required liability insurance coverage.

 Special Programs

-- Occupational License: An occupational license allows you to drive for work-related purposes only, even while your license is suspended.
-Eligibility requirements apply.
+- Occupational License: An occupational license may be available in certain circumstances, allowing you to drive for work-related purposes even while your license is suspended.